rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

 #### Interpreting the chart

 Let's step back for a moment and think about what the bubbles on that chart really mean.
-Let's divide the chart into quadrants:
+We can divide the chart into quadrants:

 <div align="center">
 ![](/img/strategic-sourcing-rainbow-quadrants-400x303.png)